anttisalonen/progbook/rst/tsp.rst

 .. image:: ../material/close/tsp2.png

-Now, things get interesting if we increase N. The brute force search to TSP has the runtime complexity of O(n!), that is, each time N is increased, the runtime is *multiplied* by N. The number of permutations for N=5 is 5 * 4 * 3 * 2 * 1 = 120.
+Now, things get interesting if we increase N. The brute force search to TSP has the runtime complexity of O(n!), that is, each time N is incremented, the runtime is *multiplied* by N. The number of permutations for N=5 is 5 * 4 * 3 * 2 * 1 = 120.
 For N=6 it is 120 * 6 = 720.

-If we assume we require four bytes to store each permutation in RAM (quite optimistic), how much memory would we require to store all the permutations for different values of N?
+If we assume we require four bytes to store each permutation in RAM (in practice it'll be more with our data structure), how much memory would we require to store all the permutations for different values of N?

 *Exercise*: With the above assumption, calculate the possible memory requirements.
 You can use "math.factorial(n)" to calculate the factorial in Python, and convert bytes to kilobytes by dividing by 1024.0, or to megabytes by dividing by 1024.0 * 1024.0, or to gigabytes by dividing by 1024.0 * 1024.0 * 1024.0.
 Find out the memory requirements for N from 1 to 20.